apachecn/huggingface-doc-zh/docs/docs/diffusers/api/models/controlnet.md

  ) —
 When
  `"auto"`
- , halves the input to the attention heads, so attention will be computed in two steps.
+ , input to the attention heads is halved, so attention is computed in two steps.
 If `"max"`
- , maximum amount of memory will be saved by running only one slice at a time.
+ , maximum amount of memory is saved by running only one slice at a time.
 If a number is provided, uses as many slices as
  `attention_head_dim //slice_size`
 .
 In this case,